benkitia/personal-site/content/blog/2024/01/handwrite-markdown.md

 > [Thus, “Markdown” is two things: (1) a plain text formatting syntax; and (2) a software tool, written in Perl, that converts the plain text formatting to HTML.](https://daringfireball.net/projects/markdown/)

-Until Field Notes includes a Perl interpreter with their notebooks, I’m discussing Markdown as its syntax, aptly “easy-to-read, easy-to-write plain text”.
+Until Field Notes includes a Perl interpreter in their notebooks, I’m discussing Markdown as its syntax, aptly “easy-to-read, easy-to-write plain text”.

 ## Inkdown